-Through a combination of dedication, innovation and vision we have grown to be a leader in local footwear.
-With over 80 years in business, our quality and attention to detail remains the same as the day we opened our doors.
+Through a combination of dedication, innovation and vision we have grown to be the leader in local footwear.
+Even after 80 years in business our quality and attention to detail remains the same as the day we opened our doors.

 New Shoe Factory in Honolulu